Constraints on the dark matter-baryon interaction cross section from galaxy cluster thermodynamics: Introduction

 Galaxy clusters, composed of mostly DM and ionized hydrogen gas, are the largest gravitationally bound structures in the universe.
 These properties make them a unique environment for observing phenomena such as structure formation, galaxy-galaxy interactions, and the relationship between DM and baryon distributions.
 X-ray observations provide the luminosity of clusters, which can be converted to other properties such as mass and temperature through scaling relations \citep{Gaspari2019}.
 Additionally, the Sunyaev-Zel’dovich Effect (SZE) \citep{Sunyaev1972}, a distortion of the CMB caused by photons scattering off of the gas in a cluster, gives insight into cluster thermodynamics.
 The CMB is precisely measured, so these distortions can be used to calculate the temperature and density profiles of clusters \citep{Amodeo2021, Schaan2021}, as well as estimate mass through a scaling relation \citep{Hilton2021}.
 These measurements are new, and have only been detected by stacking analyses, but will continue to improve through surveys from the upcoming Simons Observatory \citep{Ade2019}.
 By combining multiple cluster measurements, we can learn details about galaxy clusters and their DM.

 Previous work has investigated the potential for DM and baryons to exchange energy through different types of interactions \citep{Munoz2015, Shoji2024, Qin2001, Wadekar2021}.
-For example, Ref.~\cite{Shoji2024} investigated the possibility for velocity independent DM-baryon interactions to explain the cluster cooling flow problem \citep{Cavagnolo2009, Peterson2003}, assuming heating due to DM-baryon interactions.
+For example, ref.~\cite{Shoji2024} investigated the possibility for velocity independent DM-baryon interactions to explain the cluster cooling flow problem \citep{Cavagnolo2009, Peterson2003}, assuming heating due to DM-baryon interactions.
 We consider the alternative, that interactions with DM particles cool the baryons.
 We consider galaxy clusters assumed to be in thermal equilibrium.
 The baryons are heated via active galactic nuclei (AGN) feedback and cooled via radiative cooling (bremsstrahlung).
 The effects of cooling due to DM-baryon interactions are then constrained by the difference in magnitude of these two mechanisms.

 This paper aims to further constrain the DM-baryon interaction cross section and DM particle mass by exploring the gas thermodynamics of galaxy clusters.
-It is organized as follows: in Sec.~\ref{sec:modeling} we explain the thermodynamic model of galaxy clusters and DM-baryon interactions used.
-In Sec.~\ref{sec:data} we discuss the dataset we use to test the model.
-In Sec.~\ref{sec:results} we discuss the constraints obtained by applying this model to the dataset, as well as the implications of these results and how upcoming measurements will improve our model.
+It is organized as follows: in section~\ref{sec:modeling} we explain the thermodynamic model of galaxy clusters and DM-baryon interactions used.
+In section~\ref{sec:data} we discuss the dataset we use to test the model.
+In section~\ref{sec:results} we discuss the constraints obtained by applying this model to the dataset, and in section~\ref{sec: discussion} we discuss the implications of these results and how upcoming measurements will improve our model.